Rambutan: Cultivation

+Rambutans can be grown from seed, but since as many as 2/3 of the resulting trees are male, and most of the female trees are unproductive, vegetative propagation with some form of grafting on to a rootstock is essential for commercial production.
+Air-layering and traditional graft methods such as cleft-grafting are described as not very satisfactory; budding works much better.

-In some areas, rambutan trees can bear fruit twice annually, once in late fall and early winter, with a shorter season in late spring and early summer.
+In some areas, rambutan trees bear fruit twice annually, once in late fall and early winter, with a shorter season in late spring and early summer.
 Other areas, such as Costa Rica, have a single fruit season, with the start of the rainy season in April stimulating flowering, and the fruit is usually ripe in August and September.
 The fragile fruit must ripen on the tree, then they are harvested over a four- to seven-week period.
 The fresh fruit are easily bruised and have a limited shelf life.
 An average tree may produce 5,000–6,000 or more fruit (60–70 kg per tree).
 Yields begin at 1.2 t/ha in young orchards and may reach 20 t/ha on mature trees.
 In Hawaii, 24 ha of 38 ha were harvested producing 120 t of fruit in 1997.
-Yields could be increased by improved orchard management, including pollination, and by planting high-yielding compact cultivars.
+Yields can be increased by improved orchard management, including pollination, and by planting high-yielding compact cultivars.

 Most commercial cultivars are hermaphroditic; cultivars that produce only functionally female flowers require the presence of male trees.
-Male trees are seldom found, as vegetative selection has favored hermaphroditic clones that produce a high proportion of functionally female flowers and a much lower number of flowers that produce pollen.
-Over 3,000 greenish-white flowers occur in male panicles, each with five to seven anthers and a nonfunctional ovary.
-Male flowers have yellow nectaries and five to seven stamens.
-About 500 greenish-yellow flowers occur in each hermaphroditic panicle.
-Each flower has six anthers, usually a bilobed stigma, and one ovule in each of its two sections (locules).
-The flowers are receptive for about one day but may persist if pollinators are excluded.

 In Thailand, rambutan trees were first planted in Surat Thani in 1926 by the Chinese Malay K. Vong in Ban Na San.
 An annual rambutan fair is held during August harvest time.